Multivitamins are a waste of money—at least, that's what two major new studies published in the Annals of Internal Medicine might lead you to believe.

 So to say that you should toss your multivitamins because they don't prevent cognitive decline or heart problems, even though they may slow cancer rates, is to throw the proverbial baby out with the bathwater.
 "We're not expecting multivitamins to cure everything under the sun," he says.
 "We've had one major study, that was in men taking Centrum Silver, that seemed to slightly reduce risk of cancer.
 Even the researchers of that study said that, if anything, this shows that using a multivitamin that's cheap may have a benefit."

 The bigger problem, Dr. Moyad says, is that supplement doses have gotten out of control in recent years, and healthcare practitioners are recommending these megadoses with no concrete evidence that they work.
-"A higher dose has never been better in the drug world," says Dr. Moyad, who's also writing a forthcoming book for Rodale called The Supplement Bible.
+"A higher dose has never been better in the drug world," says Dr. Moyad, who is also the author of The Supplement Handbook.
 "If you look at the multivitamin used in the study, it had 4 milligrams of iron, 60 milligrams of vitamin C, and 400 IU of vitamin D. That equates with a children's product today."

 And that's his point: He now recommends that his adult patients take children's products, he says, because those low-dose multivitamins are all most people need to stay healthy.
 "Less is more," he says.
 "The benefit may be small, but it's good insurance."
 (Nonetheless, he says, Centrum Silver, the supplement used in the Physicians Health Study, will also work if you don't want to walk out of a drugstore with a box of candy-colored Flinstones characters.)